CAE Women in Flight

 CAE academy: CAE Oxford

 Bisma completed her Air Transportation with a Private Pilot Training degree while working full-time as a British Airways Cabin Crew member.
-Since then, Bisma has completed her ground school training at CAE Oxford, followed by the Commercial Pilot Training at the CAE training centre in Phoenix, she’s recently completed her Instrument Rating at CAE Oxford and MCC at CAE London Gatwick.
+Since then, Bisma has completed her ground school training at CAE Oxford, followed by the Commercial Pilot Training at the CAE training centre in Phoenix, Instrument Rating at CAE Oxford and MCC at CAE London Gatwick.

-No stranger to the aviation industry, Bisma worked as a Crewing Officer for easyJet, as well as Cabin Crew for British Airways, roles which she believes has given her a wider understanding of the airline industry and the expectations that come with becoming an airline pilot.
+No stranger to the aviation industry, Bisma has worked as a Crewing Officer for easyJet and as Cabin Crew for British Airways—roles she believes gave her a broader understanding of the airline industry and the expectations that come with becoming an airline pilot.
+She has since returned to easyJet, now working as a Second Officer and fulfilling her lifelong dream of becoming an airline pilot.

 She is thankful for the opportunity that CAE Women in Flight has given her, that otherwise would have been unachievable.